NWSL side regrets 'systematic failure'

 He said the club shared the results of its investigation with the NWSL at the time but had been "opaque" with the public over the issue.

-"(We) made an opaque announcement about not renewing Riley's contract as opposed to explicitly announcing his termination, guided by what we, at the time, thought was the right thing to do out of respect for player privacy," said Paulson, whose Peregrine Sports also owns Major League Soccer side the Portland Timbers.
+"(We) made an opaque announcement about not renewing Riley's contract as opposed to explicitly announcing his termination, guided by what we, at the time, thought was the right thing to do out of respect for player privacy," said Paulson, whose Peregrine Sports also owns Major League Soccer side Portland Timbers.

 "I deeply regret our role in what is clearly a systemic failure across women's professional soccer."